kpwags/kpwags.11ty/src/posts/2023/02/03/building-a-stats-page/index.md

   - Blogging
 ---

+*This post is for the [Secret RSS Club Readers](https://kpwags.com/posts/2022/08/15/welcome-to-the-rss-club).*
+<!-- excerpt -->

 With the rebirth of personal sites as a content platform, I’ve seen a lot of people making a page dedicated to different statistics about their sites.
 I figured it was time for me to get in on the action.
-<!-- excerpt -->

 When I first thought to do this, I wasn’t sure what stats to include.
 I don’t have analytics on my site as I question the privacy implications.
 The only initial thought I had was posts per year.
 That was something I could easily gather given that all my posts are in a single folder and all of them have their date in both their filename and their metadata.